 Baby Ford – 20, Park Drive

-having belonged to the founders of the British acid house movement in the late 80s, Ford introduces moods and feelings to electronic music a bit later (Insumision, 1992)
+Peter Ford, who was one of the founders of the British acid house movement in the late 1980s, introduced moods and feelings into electronic music somewhat later.
+(Insumision, 1992)

 Phenomyna – Into The Other World (Black Dog Mix)

-adapting soulful and futuristic elements of Detroit techno in the UK, where the sound is marketed as intelligent techno (Applied Rhythmic Technology (ART), 1995)
+Adapting soulful and futuristic elements of Detroit techno in Great Britain, where the sound is marketed as intelligent techno.
+(Applied Rhythmic Technology (ART), 1995)

 Acid Jesus – On the Couch